educational

 In addition to expanding inventory in fantasy-related categories, brands and retailers can craft creature/fantasy-themed landing pages and run campaigns that feature popular cosplayers who have an erotic aesthetic and even their own OnlyFans pages, writing guest blog posts or conducting social media takeovers.
 Strategic partnerships with romantasy and graphic novel creators in touch with fandom culture can also help you reach one of creature play’s prime demographics: loyal fans passionate about the authors, series and shows they follow.
 Brands can collaborate with aligned creators through tiered offers like cosplay kit collaborations, co-created bundles, social media giveaways and contests.
 In the era of drop culture, launching limited-edition fantasy collections and creature-play products can further whip up excitement.

 While there are many digital opportunities in this space, IRL events shouldn’t be overlooked either.
 Conventions and comic-cons are key hubs for fans of creature play.
-While most conventions won’t allow adult brands to sell on the show floor, they can still take advantage of such events by building partnerships, generating user-generated content and organizing off-site retail activations.
+While most conventions won’t allow adult brands to sell on the show floor, they can still take advantage of such events by building partnerships, creating fan-generated content and organizing off-site retail activations.
 For example, brands can collaborate with local retailers to host an 18+ after-hours shopping event near the convention, or an off-site creator meet-up featuring toy goodie bags, coupon codes and dark romantasy themes.

 By engaging with likely shoppers via streaming content, book launches, fan events, online and gaming communities, brands and retailers can access an existing identity landscape where people have already embraced their fantasy personas and are looking for tools to help express them.
 This is especially important for brands aiming to connect with younger adults, who tend to be more driven by emotions in their purchasing decisions.
 Connecting through their passions and cosplay alter egos can therefore be an effective way to build genuine relationships.